gemerden/anygraph/README.md

 assert nodes[3].parent is nodes[1]
 assert nodes[3] not in nodes[0].children
 ```
-In short: changes to a `One` or `Many` relationship will always **update the reverse relationships** and break existing relationships when needed.
+In short: changes to a `One` or `Many` double linked relationship will always **update the reverse relationships** and break existing relationships when needed.

 * A `One` relationship supports the normal attribute operations: `n.parent = child`, `del n.parent`, `n.parent = None` (same as `del`)
 * A `Many` relationship supports the same methods and operations as abc.MutableSet (`.add`, `.remove`, `.discard`, `.update` + `&`, `|` `-`, etc.)